flux-rs/flux/flux-docs/src/use/run.md

 ## Developing locally

-You can set the `FLUX_PATH` environment variable to `./target/debug/flux` if you want `cargo-flux` and `rustc-flux` to use the version of `flux` that is built when you run `cargo build`.
+You can set the `FLUX_DRIVER_PATH` environment variable to `./target/debug/flux` if you want `cargo-flux` and `rustc-flux` to use the version of `flux-driver` that is built when you run `cargo build`.
 This is useful if you want to run `cargo build` instead of `cargo install --path flux` every time you make a change.

 ## A tiny example

-The following example declares a funcion `inc` that returns a integer greater than the input.
+The following example declares a function `inc` that returns an integer greater than the input.
 We use the nightly feature `register_tool` to register the `flux` tool in order to add refinement annotations to functions.